kaiosilveira/nodejs-circuit-breaker/README.md

 Remaining things to implement:

 - Endpoints for directly tripping the circuit breaker
+- Improve logging
 - Differ circuit breaker failures from normal failures
-- Improve logging
 - fallback to last cached result in case the transaction-history-service is down
+- endpoints to fetch application state

 # Hypothetical domain